-Jessica Christine Crowley is a Cape Breton fiddler whose forebears come were from Counties Cork and Kerry in Ireland.
+Jessica is a Cape Breton fiddler whose forebears come from Counties Cork and Kerry in Ireland.
 Her Dad comes from Grand Bank Newfoundland and moved to Cape Breton as a teenager.
 So it is that Chrissie, now living in Sydne was steeped in the culture of the beautiful Margaree area of Nova Scotia, Canada, a place known for its cherished musical culture.
 The music of the ceilidh resonates in the majestic mountains and peaceful valleys incorporating not only the tunes of the Scottish Gaels but also those of the area’s Irish and French-Acadians.

 Inspired by the traditions of artists who have gone before her, with a firm foundation in the traditional music of Cape Breton she is nonetheless one of an irrepressible curiosity and desire to create and discover, Now she is bringing her music worldwide.
 She has performed throughout Canada, the United States, the UK, as well as Ireland, France, Cuba, and the Dominican Republic, captivating audiences with a talent that belies her youth.